FateEvent/enter-the-matrix/README.md

     θ is the angle between a and b in the plane containing them (hence, it is between 0° and 180°), ‖a‖ and ‖b‖ are the magnitudes of vectors a and b, n is a unit vector perpendicular to the plane containing a and b, with direction such that the ordered set (a, b, n) is positively oriented.

+If the dot product measures how much two vectors point in the same direction, the cross product measures how much two vectors point in different directions.

 I will implement the following [formula](https://www.khanacademy.org/math/multivariable-calculus/thinking-about-multivariable-function/x786f2022:vectors-and-matrices/a/cross-products-mvc):